ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R5]**
 A commercial document MUST be derived from a legally binding contract.

-[[R5]](#r5) Testability:  A legally binding contract outside of a BPI can be translated into a commercial document on the BPI as given in this [example](#commercial-agreement-as-verifiable-credential) of a legally binding contract expressed as a W3C Verifiable Credential which can be tested following the W3C Verifiable Credential test suite approach.
+[[R5]](#r5) Testability:  A legally binding contract outside of a BPI can be translated into a commercial document on the BPI as given in this [example](#commercial-agreement-as-verifiable-credential) of a legally binding contract expressed as a W3C Verifiable Credential which can be tested following the W3C Verifiable Credential testsuite approach.

 #### **[R6]**
 A commercial document MUST be represented as an electronic record on a BPI between the counterparties.